-As our lives shift amid a global pandemic, issuers, airlines and hotels are ramping up their methods to encourage cardholders to continue spending.
-Here are some new ways to earn miles while we’re all grounded.
+Issuers, airlines and hotels are ramping up their methods to encourage cardholders to continue spending.
+Here are some new ways to earn miles even if you’re not traveling.

-Successful rewards travelers know that most of our travel points are earned from non-travel actions anyway – even when we are normally flying and sleeping in hotels.
-Many of us don’t maximize these earnings like we should because we don’t have the time to think about the extra click to double-dip on a daily basis.
-Time is one silver lining of being stuck at home.
+Successful rewards travelers know that most of our travel points are earned from non-travel actions anyway.
+Many of us don’t maximize these earnings like we should because we don’t have the time to think about the extra click it takes to double-dip on a daily basis.

 Here are four new takes on old ways to keep earning miles from home.

 You can always earn points on shopping, and one of the best ways to do that is via shopping portals, where you can double-dip on everything that gets delivered to your door.
 Additionally, you can use your best-earning credit card for all that supermarket spending you’re doing.

 Shopping portals often offer buying bonuses.
 For example, you might get an extra 500 points for every $100 you spend or an increase of 3 to 10 bonus points for every dollar you spend at a specific store.
 Make sure you keep abreast of what bonuses each of your card issuers has on offer.

 You also have several ways to support your local restaurants while earning points – and getting a night off from cooking.

 Dining miles programs have shifted their models to highlight restaurant partners for takeout and delivery.
 If you’ve never been part of a dining miles program, it’s a great time to try.
 And you might even snag a 1,000-point sign-up bonus (or more) on your first dine (depending which airline you choose).
 How well this program will work for you will likely depend on where you live.